kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 }
 ```

-### 4. Sending Alert Message
+### Sending Alert Message

-This method is in Service.cs file and is started from **Process Thread**
+This method is in the `service.cs` file and is started from `process` thread.

-To compose an Alert Message, a list of RTPMProcess is create getting CPU usage and Memory of each process.
+To compose an alert message, a list of `RTPMProcess` is created getting CPU usage and memory of each process.

-After that, a RTPMServer class is create with the Alert Type, Date, Server Name, CPU Usage, Ram Available and RTPMProcessList and it's sent to the channel
+After that, a `RTPMServer` class is created with the `alert type, date, server name, CPU usage, RAM available, RTPMProcessList` and it's sent to the channel.

 ``` csharp
 private void SendAlertMessage(AlertType alertType, double value, long ramValue)